KindlemanHQ/chainsaw/readme.md

 # Chainsaw

-A simple plugin for hacking at caches.
+A simple plugin for managing your Wordpres debug.log